w3f/polkadot-wiki/docs/learn/learn-nominator.md

 !!!warning "Single Operators with Multiple Validators"
     Recall that [slashing](./learn-offenses.md) is an additive function; the more validators equivocating in a given session, the harsher the penalties.
 Since validators that are controlled by a single operator are more at risk of a "synchronized" failure, nominating them implies a greater risk of having a large slash of your nominated funds.
 Generally, it is safer to nominate validators whose behavior is independent of others in many ways (different hardware, geographic location, owner, etc.).

-### Bags-list
+### Bags List

 !!!info
-    On Polkadot and Kusama, the instance of the pallet [Bags-List](https://paritytech.github.io/substrate/master/pallet_bags_list/) is named as `voterList`.
+    On Polkadot and Kusama, the instance of the pallet [Bags List](https://paritytech.github.io/substrate/master/pallet_bags_list/) is named as `voterList`.

-Nominating accounts are placed in a semi-sorted list called bags-list.
+Nominating accounts are placed in a semi-sorted list called bags list.
 This sorting functionality is extremely important for the long-term improvements of the staking/election system.
-Bags-list allows an unlimited number nominators to set their intention to nominate, of which only a portion of it (currently 22500) is considered for [electing set](#staking-election-stages) that eventually determines the active validators.
+The bags list allows an unlimited number nominators to set their intention to nominate, of which only a portion of it (currently 22500) is considered for [electing set](#staking-election-stages) that eventually determines the active validators.